JaspervanRiet/duck_router/duck_router/doc/stateful-navigation.md

   /// Note: here, we have implemented the childBuilder in place.
 We of
   /// course recommend making this its own class.
+  ///
+  /// For a full implementation, please see the example.
   @override
   StatefulLocationBuilder get childBuilder => (c, shell) => Scaffold(
         body: shell,